Stochastic models of memristive behavior: An asymmetric double-well

 \section{An asymmetric double-well}

+\egn{The free energy deﬁnes the work required to move from one region to another in phase space, such as e.g. between conformational states of a protein, or a channel operating between states of different conductance.
+In a recent study of the time dependent anion channel VDAC \cite{Ngo}, response to the transmembrane potential in the form of gating to low/high conductance states was analyzed by performing atomistic molecular dynamics studies.
+By choosing an appropriate collective "reaction coordinate" (be it e.g. conductance $G$), histograms of configurational states can be assembled and probability density of states $P(G)$ defined, see Fig.1.
+From the latter the free energy profiles can be estimated as $V_{\mathrm{eff}}(G)=-k_BT\ln{P(G)}$. }

-Our first model is that of an overdamped motion in an asymmetric (tilted) double-well potential, possessing two minima, with respective depths $U_L,U_R$.
+Our first model refers to such an approach and assumes energy landscape of the channel gating in the form of the two well asymmetric (tilted) potential.
+Time changes in conductance follow then an overdamped motion in a potential, possessing two minima, with respective depths $U_L,U_R$.
 The particular shape of the potential is of a lesser importance, but for the purpose of this research the following potential has been used:

-where $G$ is the memductance of the system.
+where $G$ is the memory-dependent conductance (memductance) of the system.
 Such a configuration may be achieved by carefully doping a semiconductor.
 The equation of motion is